 An App Made from Scratch

 In 2014, Deutsche Telekom’s entire non-desk sales force was equipped with smartphones, compared to the only 40% who had them previously.
 And although Telekom's intranet is the largest in Europe, not all employees had access to it, especially while on the move.
-The goal was to enable mobile working by placing an employee app at the heart of everyday work life.
+The goal was to enable mobile working by placing the Staffbase employee app at the heart of everyday work life.

 This change was particularly urgent for non-desk workers.
 A number of apps were quickly introduced to make everyday life easier for employees, such as one that can be used to measure a customer's wifi signal.
-The company’s Internal Communication department was another area that underwent significant change, resulting in the introduction of their “Service Dialog App.”
+The company’s Internal Communication department and strategy was another area that underwent significant change, resulting in the introduction of their “Service Dialog App.”